Safaris in Uganda

 Drop a note right here...

-Bwindi Impenetrable Forest, arguably the best place to trek for the rare mountain gorilla in Uganda - but remember that there's so much more to see
+Bwindi Impenetrable Forest, arguably the best place to trek for the rare mountain gorilla - but remember that there's so much more to see

-Entebbe is Uganda's safari gateway some 35km from the capital of Kampala - spend more than a night and get to Ngamba Island for chimp encounter.
+Entebbe is the safari gateway, some 35km from the capital of Kampala - spend more than a night and get to Ngamba Island for chimp encounter.

-Kibale National Park in Uganda is noted for chimpanzee tracking but it's a special place for endemic birds, butterflies, orchids and trees
+Kibale National Park is noted for chimpanzee tracking but it's a special place for endemic birds, butterflies, orchids and trees

-One of Uganda's most enthralling National Parks, Kidepo is scarcely visited except by permanent residents of Uganda and local expats - visit if you can
+One of the most enthralling National Parks, Kidepo is scarcely visited except by those who life here and local expats - visit if you can

 Driving between Bwindi and Entebbe or Kampala?
-Make sure you spend at least a night in Lake Mburo National Park - it has the best safari lodge in Uganda
+Make sure you spend at least a night in Lake Mburo National Park - it has the best safari lodge in the country!

-The more scenic Mgahinga National Park is known for its gorillas which spend part of the year in Mgahinga moving between Rwanda, DRC and Uganda
+The more scenic Mgahinga National Park is known for its gorillas which spend part of the year in Mgahinga moving on

-The spectacular Murchison Falls in Uganda are created when the broad stretch of the Nile River squeezes through a narrow gap of the Rift Valley gorge
+The spectacular Murchison Falls are created when the broad stretch of the Nile River squeezes through a narrow gap of the Rift Valley gorge

-The Nyungwe Forest of Rwanda is the most ancient montane forest in East or Central Africa and has 13 species of primate inhabiting its leafy reaches
+The Nyungwe Forest is the most ancient montane forest in East or Central Africa and has 13 species of primate inhabiting its leafy reaches

-Queen Elizabeth National Park in Uganda is known for the big game of Ishasha, chimpanzees of Chambura and a surprising diversity of birds
+Queen Elizabeth National Park is known for the big game of Ishasha, chimpanzees of Chambura and a surprising diversity of birds

-Sipi Falls in eastern Uganda is a series of three pretty waterfalls on the lower slopes of Mt Elgon and just a short drive from Kampala or Entebbe
+Sipi Falls is a series of three pretty waterfalls on the lower slopes of Mt Elgon and just a short drive from Kampala or Entebbe